Vancouver-KDD/book-study/07-designing-data-Intensive-applications/08-The-Trouble-with-Distributed-Systems/DaveMin/The-Trouble-with-Distributed-Systems.md

   - (a) Request was lost,
   - (b) Remote node is down, or
   - (c) Response was lost.

+- It is impossible to tell why.
-- Timeout : The usual way of handling the issue
+- **Timeout** : The usual way of handling the issue in the Asynchronous Packet Networks(Internet/Most Internal Networks)
   - After some time you give up waiting and assume that the response is not going to arrive.

 ### Network Faults in Practice
 - Building a reliable network is still not an easy task.
-- adding redundant networking gear doesn’t reduce faults as much as you might hope
+- Adding redundant networking gear doesn’t reduce faults as much as you might hope
 - The software needs to be able to handle them, Considering faults can occur.
 - Handling network faults doesn’t necessarily mean tolerating them
   - Show an error message to users while your network is in problems.